mneha4/Training-Neural-Nets---Guidelines/README.md

  **Batch size is very small** -
  1. Training the neural network takes long time
  2. The trained model may not be accurate enough
  3. Training the network using small batches requires less memory ..* **Batch size is very small**

-    very large - less time, more memory
-    --- If batch size is too small - training error fluctuates A LOT!!